 Spilling any type of citrus based cleaners will damage the concrete sealer.
 Avoid spilling citrus based cleaners at all costs.

 On more than one occasion we’ve seen moving vans completely destroy a freshly sealed concrete driveway.
 Avoid allowing moving vans on your driveway if at all possible.

 8) Trash Collection Trucks

 Trash trucks turning around in your driveway can strip the sealer off of the concrete.
-Not only that but trash trucks are are extremely heavy anyway and can destroy even 6” thick parking lots.
-DON’T LET THEM ON YOUR CONCRETE DRIVEWAY!!
+Not only that but trash trucks are are extremely heavy and can destroy even 6” thick parking lots.
+DON’T LET THEM ON YOUR CONCRETE DRIVEWAY!

-A lot of times we find that the unethical, fly by night rip off contractors won’t even call you back if you have problems with your new driveway sealer.
+A lot of times we find the unethical, “fly by night” rip off contractors won’t even call you back if you have problems with your new driveway sealer.
 The bottom line is they don’t care about you or their reputation.
-We find that a lot of contractors will promise people over and over to come back and fix things, but then never show up.
+We find a lot of contractors will promise people over and over to come back and fix things, but then never show up.
 They put homeowners off until the warranty has run out or you stop calling them.
 Don’t let this happen to you.
-Read our report on “The Most Common Ways Concrete Repair Contractors Rip Us Off and How To Avoid Them”™ before hiring any concrete repair contractor!
+Read our report on, “The Most Common Ways Concrete Repair Contractors Rip Us Off and How To Avoid Them”™ before hiring any concrete repair contractor.